freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/23-python-for-everybody/python-for-everybody/relational-databases-and-sqlite.md

 ## --text--

-Quale delle seguenti NON è una struttura di dati primaria in un database?
+Which is NOT a primary data structure in a database?

 ## --answers--